 1.3 Tasks (Work Items)

 A Task is an individual work operation within a Process.
 For example, in the “Expense Request” App, there is a “Request” Task for person A and an “Approval” Task for person A’s supervisor.
 Steps that are handled by Users are called Human Tasks, and generate work items that are listed in [My Tasks].
 On the other hand, Steps that are processed automatically based on rules set in the App definition are called Automated Tasks.
-For example, when a Process reaches the [Service Task (PDF Generation)] it will automatically create a PDF with the contents determined by the configuration of the Task and the Data Items within the App.
+For example, when a Process reaches the [Generate PDF File] it will automatically create a PDF with the contents determined by the configuration of the Task and the Data Items within the App.

 2. List of Properties